 a) The full title.

-b) Each author’s full name (first name, middle initial, last name) and the affiliations of all authors and their institutions.
+b) Author(s) full name and the affiliations of all authors and their institutions.

-d) Contact information of corresponding author: e-mail address, phone and fax number.
+d) Contact information of corresponding author: e-mail address, phone and fax numbers.

 As mentioned above, this is an online publication, and a substantial part of readers are not experts in your field.
 Please give enough background and put the overview in historical context.